Mike Lennox, left, with Radio London ship's steward Mitch Philistin. Thanks to Mitch for the photo.

 After two years on the radio in Canada, he moved to a station in Bermuda where he befriended a fellow Canadian, Gerald Clements, later to be better known as Duncan Johnson.
 It is not known

-if they came to Britain together but we do know that in late 1964 both worked together on a film in the UK called The Bedford Incident
+if they came to Britain together but we do know that in late 1964 they both worked on a film in the UK called The Bedford Incident

 which starred Richard Widmark, Sidney Poitier, James MacArthur (of ‘Hawaii Five-O’ fame) and Martin Balsam.
 Duncan was employed as an anonymous extra but Mike put his college drama training to good use in a credited role.

 In February 1965 Duncan joined Radio London while Mike carried on with his acting.
 In April filming began for Dr. Who and the Daleks,

 in which Mike played a member of the alien Thal race.
 With filming finished, he needed a job and Duncan put in a good word for him at Radio London.
 In November 1965 he joined the station.
 At that time all Radio London disc-jockeys had

 to use a fake name on air so Michael Graham became known as Mike Lennox.
 He fitted in perfectly and, when Dave Cash left in April 1966, Mike took over the Breakfast Show.
 Although very popular, he didn't think he

 was ideally suited for the programme.
 In Brian Long's book The London Sound he is quoted as saying, rather modestly: “I was never any good at that.
 It just wasn't me.
 I'm not a bright, happy bouncing person first thing in

 the morning usually and I am not a funny person.”

 Although he didn't stay on that particular show, Mike remained an integral part of the Radio London team for the rest of its existence, although he did leave the ship for a while to work for the station on land.
 He also made another